naimJus/client/README.md

 The project is using a combination of Java and Kotlin languages.
 Java is used only in Dagger modules which require both abstract and static functions living together on the same file.
 Since Kotlin has some limitations for achieving the same, Java is used.

+### Constraints

-The minimum version on which the app can be run is API Level 24 or Android 7.0 this allows as to reach 96.19% of the Android user market.
+- The minimum version on which the app can be run is API Level 24 or Android 7.0 this allows as to reach 96.19% of the Android user market.
+- The targetSDK and compileSDK are set to the latest requirements API Level 34.
+- JDK 17 or above is required to run the project.

 ## Features